How to Have Fun & Be Safe!

 What to do if You’re Caught in a Rip Current

-We hope you found these beach safety tips useful!
 While monitoring the beach conditions is certainly a huge part of beach safety, we also want to remind you to put on sunscreen and reapply often while enjoying your time on the beaches of Northwest Florida and Coastal Alabama!
 Nothing ruins a good time like a painful burn.
 You may even want to consider investing in a beach umbrella for those long days spent in the sun with friends and family.
-You can rent an umbrella from the onsite beach service or a local business, such as our friends at La Dolce Vita.
+In some areas you can rent an umbrella from onsite beach service or local businesses.